-Staff Contact: Barbara Nicholson CP7.5 S1 or S2 HPW2 L1 T1
+Staff Contact: Aboriginal Research and Resource Centre CP7.5 S1 or S2 HPW2 L1 T1

-Looking at representations and misrepresentations of Aboriginality as part of the national identity. through the mediums of popular culture in Australian mass media, film and literature.
-The course will focus on Aboriginal participation in these mediums and will be concerned with raising awareness of the processes used to forge national identities.
+Representations and misrepresentations of Aboriginality as part of the national identity are most often portrayed through the mass media, film and literature.
+The subject will focus on the participation of Indigenous people in these fields and how that involvement forges national identities.
+The iconography which sometimes surrounds Aboriginal people will also be addressed.